Can LLMs Identify Tax Abuse?: Experiments and Results

 Our goal-verification task measures LLM abilities to correctly identify carefully curated viable strategies, while our adversarial-step task measures LLM abilities to filter out strategies curated to be not viable.
 But what about strategies that have not been curated, such as those generated by other LLMs?

-We used o3, claude-4, and gemini-2.5 to grade a subset of the strategies generated by o1-preview and claude-3.5.
-The prompt was the strategy plus the text of the rubric used by our domain experts to reach the grades reported in Figure~\ref{fig_grading_fromscratch}.
-The confusion matrices showing how the three models' grades compared with our domain expert grades are in Figure~\ref{grading_fromscratch_confusion}.
-Interestingly, claude-4 is a generous grader: it refused to give a grade of 0 to any strategies and gave a higher grade than the domain expert on fully half the strategies.
-But we see poor agreement of the LLM grades with the human domain expert grades.
+We tested all four models on their ability to grade a subset of the strategies generated by o1-preview and claude-3.5.
+The prompt was the strategy plus the text of the rubric used for the grades reported in Figure~\ref{fig_grading_fromscratch}.
+The confusion matrices showing how the models' grades compared with domain expert grades are in Figure~\ref{grading_fromscratch_confusion}.

+We see poor agreement of the LLM grades with the human domain expert grades.
 The Spearman's $\rho$ is 0.48 for o3, 0.30 for claude-4, and 0.48 for gemini-2.5.
-These are much lower than the Spearman's $\rho$ of 0.89 for step-cloze grading, likely reflecting how much more complex it is to grade a whole strategy than to grade a single step.
+These are much lower than the Spearman's $\rho$ of 0.89 for step-cloze grading, likely because grading a whole strategy is harder than grading a single step.

+Claude-4 is a generous grader: it refused to give a grade of 0 to any strategies and gave a higher grade than the domain expert on fully half the strategies.
+As with the adversarial step goal-failure test, claude-4 shows agreement bias.
+And, again, we see the baseline llama-3.3-70B showing even greater agreement bias.